msgr0/PlasEval/README.md

 where `l` and `r` are TSV files, each with one set of plasmid bins. `out_file` is the path to the output file while `log_file` is the path to the log file.

 ### Output
-1. The output file for the evaluate mode contains the following information:<br\>
+1. The output file for the evaluate mode contains the following information:<br/>
 	a.
 Number and names of predicted plasmid bins <br/>
 	b.
 Precision details: For each predicted bin, for both contig level and basepair level precision, the name of the best matched ground truth bin and the corresponding precision values <br/>
 	c.
 Recall details: For each ground truth bin, for both contig level and basepair level recall, the name of the best matched predicted plasmid bin and the corresponding recall values <br/>
 	d.
 Overall contig level and basepair level statistics

-2. The output file for the compare mode contains the following information:<br\>
+2. The output file for the compare mode contains the following information:<br/>
 	a.
 Cumulative length of contigs present in at least one of set of plasmid bins,<br/>
 	b.
 Cost of cuts: splitting bins from first set of plasmid bins,<br/>
 	c.
 Cost of joins: splitting bins from second set of plasmid bins,<br/>